 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Lobster Ravioli(ContainsShellfish, Wheat, Eggs, Milk)

 • Bring a large pot of salted water to a boil.
-Wash and dry all produce. • Zest and quarter lemon (for 4 servings, zest 1 lemon and quarter both).
-Trim and thinly slice scallions, separating whites from greens. • Rinse shrimp* under cold water; pat dry with paper towels.
+Wash and dry produce. • Zest and quarter lemon (for 4 servings, zest one lemon and quarter both).
+Trim and thinly slice scallions, separating whites from greens. • Rinse shrimp* under cold water, then pat dry with paper towels.

 • Heat a large drizzle of olive oil in a large, preferably nonstick, pan over medium-high heat.
 Add panko and cook, stirring, until golden brown, 3-5 minutes. • Turn off heat; transfer to a small bowl and stir in as much lemon zest as you like.
 Season with salt and pepper.
 Wipe out pan.

 • Once water is boiling, add ravioli* to pot and immediately reduce heat to low.
 Cook, stirring occasionally, until tender and floating to the top, 3-4 minutes. • Reserve ½ cup pasta cooking water (1 cup for 4 servings), then gently drain.